logikaljay/xiaomi-air-purifier-filter-reset/readme.md

 ## how-to

 1. Download NFC Tools from the app store.
-2. Scan the filters RFID tag
+2. Scan the filters RFID tag:
-  a.
-Open NFC Tools
+   - Open NFC Tools
-  b.
-Tap "Read" from main menu.
+   - Tap "Read" from main menu
-  c.
-Scan RFID tag
+   - Scan RFID tag
 3. Copy the "Serial number"
 4. Run `pnpm run start <serial number>`
 5. The script will produce a Reset code to reset the filter back to 100% (new)
-6. Write the reset code back to the RFID tag
+6. Write the reset code back to the RFID tag:
-  a.
-Open NFC Tools
+   - Open NFC Tools
-  b.
-Tap "Other" in main menu
+   - Tap "Other" in main menu
-  c.
-Tap "Advanced NFC Commands"
+   - Tap "Advanced NFC Commands"
-  d.
-Agree to the disclaimer
+   - Agree to the disclaimer
-  e.
-Paste/write in the reset code in the "Data" field.
+   - Paste/write in the reset code in the "Data" field
-  f.
-Tap "Send command"
+   - Tap "Send command"
-  g.
-Hold phone near RFID tag.
+   - Hold phone near RFID tag